Latin America: The land of sleeping giants

 Guyana

 Guyana’s Gambling Prevention Act prohibits gambling, but there are a number of exceptions, such as lotteries and pool betting.
 Casino gaming became legal in 2007 as part of a push to stimulate the country’s tourism sector.
 As of yet, only two casinos have opened, and only guests of the attached hotel are permitted to play.
+There is also one lottery and seven sports betting companies operating in the territory.

 There are no laws explicitly prohibiting online gambling in Guyana.
 The country’s Gambling Prevention Act specifically bans gambling in common gambling houses, a requirement that remote gambling does not fulfill.
 However, in 2013 the government revoked gambling licenses held by remote gambling companies.